 - If not using a blender or a food processor, dice the onions, chill and garlic very finely, so that once the sauce is combined in the pot, you can leave it unprocessed.

-- Make the salad before you start cooking the chicken.
+Make the salad before you start cooking the chicken.
 That way all the components are ready for service.
-Simply cup all the salad ingredients and assemble in a bowl or a large platter.
-Drizzle with lime juice, sprinkle with a little sea sat and drizzle with olive oil.
+Simply cut all the salad ingredients and assemble in a bowl or a large platter.
+Drizzle with lime juice, sprinkle with a little sea salt and drizzle with olive oil.
 Set aside.

 - Now to cooking the chicken.
 Make sure the chicken is out of the fridge so it’s not too cold.
 The first step is to make the flour slurry.
 Combine the flours with the almond or coconut milk and whisk through until smooth.
 Add the slurry to the chicken and mix until evenly coated.